gravitational/teleport/rfd/0174-kube-rbac-bootstrap.md

 ## What

-Improve RBAC setup capabilities for Kubernetes and make it easier to use with Teleport by exposing the default Kubernetes user-facing roles and adding the ability to define RBAC setup to be automatically provisioned to Kubernetes clusters.
+Improve RBAC setup capabilities for Kubernetes and make it easier to use with Teleport by adding the ability to define Kubernetes RBAC completely in Teleport and adding the ability to define RBAC setup to be automatically provisioned to Kubernetes clusters.

 ## Why